 - Will mouthwash interfere with the results of a breath alcohol test?

 Yes.
-Proper test procedure requires that the subject have nothing in their mouth for 15 minutes prior to testing.
+Proper test procedure requires that the subject have nothing in their mouth for 15 minutes prior to testing with the oral test.
 That means gum, breath mints, and food.
 If the subject has anything with alcohol in their mouth just prior to testing, the alcohol in their mouth will contaminate the test, giving an artificially high reading.
 However, 15 minutes is sufficient time for all mouth alcohol to be dissipated.
+The EtG test is a urine test, so it doesn't apply.

 - Can my teenager "trick" the test?